Interested in getting lip fillers: what you need to know:

 Professional lip fillers are uncomfortable but I use a strong anaesthetic cream, which helps numb the lips, the Hyaluronic Acid Lip Injections also contain anaesthetic and the lips become more numb and it is less painful as injections progress.
-Ice is provided to help with discomfort after the treatment.
+Ice packs are provided to help with discomfort after the treatment.

 Will it bruise?

-There is always the risk if bruising.
+There is always the risk of bruising.
 The superficial technique is less prone to bruising as is a cannula technique.
 Dr Kim provides all these treatments.

 I've heard some scary stories about lip fillers - is it true?

 Yes, complications can occur.
 But choosing a qualified and experienced doctor, like Dr Kim, who has your best interests at heart is the best way to avoid these issues.
 Dr Kim attends training in lip filler complications every year and she teaches it on a weekly basis.
 You couldn't be in better hands.

 But I've seen cheaper lip fillers advertised.

 Dr Kim uses only the best quality fillers produced in Europe.
 Other fillers are not the same, they can feel lumpy and can cause serious problems that are difficult to remove.
 Dr Kim only chooses the safest fillers to inject.
 Dr Kim is also more experienced with these fillers and can give you the safest, most natural result.